 Use the posting to make your job a reality.
 Talk about the good, the bad, and the opportunity.
 If you need to learn how to write a job post that attracts great sales applicants, get a free copy of our Guide to Hiring the Best Salespeople for Your Company at this link.

 Also, make sure you are going beyond the standard job boards to get your message out.
 To see more about where to place posts for open sales positions, get a copy of our free Hiring Guide at the link above.

 If you’re skirting the salary issue in your post, you are making a mistake.
 Candidates do not want to spend hours completing online applications only to learn the compensation is too low.

-- A lower compensation to attract only applicants that are really interested in the job
+- A lower compensation to attract only applicants that are interested in the job

-- The highest possible amount (with the phrase, up to) to capture a wider range of applicants
+- The highest possible amount (with the phrase, up to) to capture a broader range of applicants

 - A range to get a little leeway in making a final offer (We recommend this approach.)

 - No compensation, which gives you the most negotiating power but does not attract as many applicants

 Sign #2: You Use Resumes as the First Critical Step of Your Hiring Process